jasonwu0731/jasonwu0731.github.io/_pages/about.md

   <img src="https://jasonwu0731.github.io/images/logo_ntu.png" width="150" hspace="20">
 </p>

-Chien-Sheng (Jason) Wu is a Senior Research Manager at [Salesforce AI Research](https://www.salesforceairesearch.com), leading the [Interactive AI]() Team.
-His research focuses on deep learning and natural language processing, particularly, [Conversational AI](), [Langauge Generation](), and [Human-Computer Interaction]().
+Chien-Sheng Jason Wu (吳建昇) is a Senior Research Manager at [Salesforce AI Research](https://www.salesforceairesearch.com), leading the [Interactive AI]() Team.
+His research focuses on deep learning and natural language processing, particularly, [Conversational AI](), [Text Summarization](), and [Human-Computer Interaction]().
 He received the outstanding paper award at ACL 2019, the best paper award at NLP4ConvAI Workshop @ACL 2019, and the best paper award at ConvAI Workshop @NeurIPS 2019.
-He serves as program committee for various leading conferences such as ACL/EMNLP/NeurIPS, and journals such as the IEEE/ACM TASLP, CSL, and TACL.
-He won the Salesforce President's Award in 2021 for his innovation and research-to-product impact.
+He serves as program committee for various leading conferences such as ACL/EMNLP/NeurIPS/ICLR, and journals such as the IEEE/ACM TASLP, CSL, and TACL.
+He won the Salesforce President's Award in 2021 for his research innovation and research-to-product impact.
 Jason earned his Mphil degree from Electronic & Computer Engineering at the Hong Kong University of Science and Technology ([HKUST](https://hkust.edu.hk/)), working with Prof. [Pascale Fung](https://pascale.home.ece.ust.hk/), and his bachelor’s degree from Electrical Engineering at the National Taiwan University ([NTU](https://www.ntu.edu.tw/english/)).